CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 1. The promptbook page opens and asks for the Defender Incident ID.
 Enter **30342 (1)** then select **Run (2)**.

    ![](../Media/lab2-48.png)

+      > **Note:** If the See all promptbooks are not selectable, this indicates an issue with the Defender portal.
+In that case, refresh the browser, wait a few minutes, and try again.

 1. Review the information provided.
 By pivoting to the standalone experience and running the promptbook, the investigation is able to invoke capabilities from a broader set security solution, beyond just Defender XDR, based on the plugins enabled.